Continuing Education Catalog

 Register online!
 To sign up for Continuing Education courses, fill out our Registration Request Form.

-• Some non-credit courses are held completely or partially online using Zoom or other online platforms.
-To be successful with these courses, students should have basic computer skills and a familiarity with using the internet.
-Some courses require regular logins, and others are self-paced.
+Some noncredit courses are held completely or partially online using Zoom or other online platforms.
+To be successful with these courses, students should have basic computer skills and a familiarity using the internet.
+Some courses require regular logins and interaction with the instructor, and others are self paced.
 The course description will indicate which type of online course it is and which online platform(s) will be used.

 WORKFORCE TRAINING